 Remember, it’s never too soon – or too late- to start taking care of your skin.

 Why is it important to look after our skin?

 Your skin is a hard-working organ.
 It acts as a flexible, dynamic barrier between our bodies and the outside world.
 Your skin keeps you protected from cold, heat, UV rays, germs and general damage.1

 The skin is a wonderfully durable material, which puts up with a lot throughout the course of our lives.
 However, just like a fabric, it needs to be cared for to stay in good condition.

 The skin on our face is particularly delicate.
-The face is where ageing shows up the most, as well as where signs of health issues – such as low iron, jaundice or dehydration - are most obviously reflected.2
+The face is where ageing shows up the most, as well as where signs – such as dehydration - are most obviously reflected.2

 Taking care of your skin is important to maintain the optimum health of your skin and keep it looking and feeling its best.

 Using a product designed for your skin type is important.
 This will ensure your skincare contains the right ingredients for your particular skin needs.

 Dehydrated and surface-dry, especially around the cheeks.
 May be flaky and prone to dullness and tightness.

 Excess sebum (oil) production around the nose, chin and forehead.
 Can be prone to spots, large pores and acne.